tigera-solutions/CalicoCloud_AWS-Control-Tower/README.md

 An event rule is created to capture EKS CreateCluster event.
 This rule then triggers the state machine to initiate the automation.
 #### State machine
 This state machine will orchestrate the automation of connecting eks cluster to calico cloud.
 As part of this automation, a node group is added to EKS cluster as pods will be deployed.
 Then it uses AWS Systems Manager to run command on eks nodes to run the calico script.
+#### Notification SNS topic
+A SNS topic is created where state machine will send a success or failure notification of calico cloud connection.
+Options to subscribe to one email address is available via parameters.
+Subscription can be added as needed after deployment as well.

 ## CloudFormation Parameters
 * **CalicocloudKubeAdminRoleName**